What is a liver transplant?

-UNOS is responsible for transplant organ distribution in the U.S. UNOS oversees the allocation of many different types of transplants, including liver, kidney, pancreas, heart, lung, and cornea.
+UNOS is responsible for transplant organ distribution in the U.S. UNOS oversees the distribution of many different types of transplants, including liver, kidney, pancreas, heart, lung, and cornea.

 UNOS receives data from hospitals and medical centers throughout the country regarding adults and children who need organ transplants.
 The medical team is responsible for sending the data to UNOS, and updating it as your condition changes.

-Criteria have been developed to ensure that all people on the waiting list are judged fairly as to the severity of their liver illness using the MELD score and the associated urgency of receiving a transplant.
-Once UNOS receives the data from local hospitals, people waiting for a transplant are placed on a waiting list and given a "status" code with a MELD score.
-The people in most urgent need of a transplant are placed highest on the status list and are given first priority when a donor liver becomes available.
-The MELD score was updated in January 2016 and now is calculated using measurements of bilirubin, creatinine, and an international normalized ratio (INR), sodium level, and whether the patient is receiving dialysis for kidney disease.
+Criteria have been developed to make sure that all people on the waiting list are judged fairly.
+They judge the severity of their liver illness using the MELD score and the associated urgency of receiving a transplant.
+Once UNOS receives the data from local hospitals, people waiting for a transplant are placed on a waiting list and given a "status" code.
+In adults, this is called a MELD score.
+The people in most urgent need of a transplant are placed highest on the status list.
+They are given first priority when a donor liver becomes available.
+The MELD score was updated in January 2016 and now is calculated using measurements of bilirubin, creatinine, an international normalized ratio (INR), sodium level, and whether the patient is receiving dialysis for kidney disease.
 Certain patients get an upgrade in their MELD score based on certain diseases, such as hepatocellular cancer.

 How is an individual placed on the waiting list for a new liver?

 Extensive testing must be done before an individual can be placed on the transplant list.
 Testing includes:

 Diagnostic tests for heart, lung, and other organ conditions

 Blood tests.
 Blood tests are done to gather information that will help determine how urgent it is that an individual is placed on the transplant list.
 They also are used to make sure that the individual receives a donor organ that is a good match.
 These tests may include: